-If a product has the usual WHMIS symbols or labels, WHMIS applies and employers have a legal responsibility to deliver WHMIS training.
-However, people are often confused when analyzing their cleaning products because they discover hazard symbols that are not typical WHMIS symbols.
+If a product has WHMIS 2015 pictograms or labels, then WHMIS applies and employers have a legal responsibility to provide WHMIS training.

-Because these Consumer Products are generally used for personal, family and household purposes, they are partially exempt from WHMIS.
-This means the supplier does not need to label the product according to the regular WHMIS symbols/labels, nor is a MSDS required as a condition of sale.
+These products are generally for personal and household purposes and are often sold in hardware and grocery stores.
+These products are partially exempt from WHMIS, because suppliers do not need to label the product according to the regular WHMIS requirements and SDSs are not required as a condition of sale.

-However, keep in mind: When Consumer Products are brought into a workplace environment, training IS a legal requirement and needs to be delivered to all employees who use (or might come into contact with) these products.
+However, when Consumer Products are brought into a workplace environment, employee training IS still required and needs to be provided to all employees who use (or might come into contact with) these products.

 Every company must review their WHMIS program at least annually or more frequently if required by a change in work conditions or available hazard information.
-Reviewing your program ensures that your employees are still adequately trained and knowledgeable.
+Reviewing your program determines if your employees are still adequately trained and knowledgeable.

 Absolutely!
 If you are taking this course as an individual, simply enter your name in the area for "Company Name".